 On October 23rd, the Eugene City Council voted unanimously to adopt the concept of Public Health Protection Zoning, what we have been calling a Public Health Overlay Zone!
 The City Manager will next draft an ordinance to include public health requirements in Eugene’s zoning laws.
 This represents a historic win for environmental justice, as we will be the first city in Oregon to adopt this innovative concept! | Read more

 Important Events & Campaigns

-2 new episodes of Why We Do The Work podcast!
+Most recent episodes of the Why We Do The Work podcast!